CaetanoGenete/python-tools.nvim/README.md

+# python-tools.nvim

-A set of utilities for developing python NeoVim tooling.
+A set of utilities for developing Neovim tooling for python.

 ## Installation